 The Society of Mind and The Emotion Machine: Commonsense Thinking, Artificial Intelligence, and the Future of the Human Mind by Marvin Minsky.

 Thoughts on how the human mind and heart works by one of the world's foremost experts on their exploration.
+Thought provoking and soul-searching.

 The Sweet Everlasting by Judson Mitcham

-short wunderful novel about the south and a lower class white man intertwines 3 story lines about his youth, young adulthood, and elder years into a story full of life, including sadness and tragedy until the last sentence. also some insight into why the american south is the way it is. lyrical smooth prose.
+short wunderful novel about the south and a lower class white man intertwines 3 story lines about his youth, young adulthood, and elder years into a story full of life, including sadness and tragedy until the last sentence.
+Also some insight into why the American South is the way it is.
+Lyrical smooth prose.

 Under Construction